junxit/us-congress-bills-117/metadata.md

 - 2022-12-01 — Passed/agreed to in House: Pursuant to section 5 of H. Res.
 1499, and the motion offered by Mr. Hoyer, the following bills passed under suspension of the rules: H.R.
 4601, as amended; H.R.
 4772, as amended; H.R.
 4899; H.R.
 5943, as amended; H.R.
 7158, as amended; H.R.
 8203; H.R.
 9308; and S. 3825; and the following resolutions were agreed to under suspension of the rules: H. Res.
 744, as amended; and H. Res.
 922, as amended.(consideration: CR H8696-8700; text: CR H8697)
 - 2022-12-01 — Pursuant to section 5 of H. Res.
 1499, and the motion offered by Mr. Hoyer, the following bills passed under suspension of the rules: H.R.
 4601, as amended; H.R.
 4772, as amended; H.R.
 4899; H.R.
 5943, as amended; H.R.
 7158, as amended; H.R.
 8203; H.R.
 9308; and S. 3825; and the following resolutions were agreed to under suspension of the rules: H. Res.
 744, as amended; and H. Res.
 922, as amended. (consideration: CR H8696-8700; text: CR H8697)
 - 2022-12-01 — Pursuant to the provisions of H. Res.
 1499, proceedings on H.R.
 4772 are considered vacated.
+- 2022-12-05 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.